Spider-Man and the X-Men in Arcade's Revenge: Gameplay

-After completing each stage, the player controls each hero as they fight in similar-designed mini-levels themed after the "behind-the-scenes" of Murderworld.
-The only character to have a significant change is Storm, who now walks, shoots multiple bolts of lightning rapidly and calls upon gusts of wind and jumps about four times the height of the other characters.
-The last level takes place inside a large room, where Arcade chases Spider-Man back and forth in a large Arcade-shaped robot, which operates like a Matryoshka doll, until Arcade is finally defeated.
-The X-Men stand-by at the edges of the room, occasionally attacking on their own.

-After surviving the deadly traps and defeating arcade, he blows the building up.
-Spider-Man and the others survive but there is no sign of Arcade.

 Development and release

-According to Richard Kay of Software Creations, development of the game was fraught with problems: "Spider-Man And X-Men started going horribly wrong and Acclaim were screaming at us and threatening litigation and we ended up with three teams on this one game".
-The Genesis and Super NES editions of the game are nearly identical, apart from different instrumentation in the soundtrack.
+Spider-Man and the X-Men in Arcade's Revenge was released in 1992 for multiple platforms, including the Super Nintendo Entertainment System (SNES) and the Sega Genesis.
+The development of the game was influenced by the popularity of the X-Men animated series, which was airing at the time, and LJN's desire to capitalize on the success of previous Spider-Man and X-Men games.

 Reception

 Reviewing the Game Boy version, GamePro commented the graphics are good but the controls are frustratingly imprecise and complained of the fact that players must re-solve the tedious level 1 maze every time they start the game.
 They gave the Game Gear version a negative review as well, saying it retains the problems of the Game Boy version.
 Electronic Gaming Monthly gave the Game Gear version a 6 out of 10, praising the ability to play as multiple different characters but criticizing the difficulty as overly high.
 Brett Alan Weiss of AllGame criticized the Game Gear version for "awkward" controls, particularly of Spider-Man and its weak portrayals of the superheroes.
-Super Gamer reviewed the SNES Version and gave an overall score of 75% stating: "A whole host of superheroes make this attractive for any comics fan.
+Super Gamer reviewed the SNES version and gave an overall score of 75% stating: "A whole host of superheroes make this attractive for any comics fan.
 Gameplay is varied and tough, graphics impressive and sound brilliant".